 That is, to a point.
 Even as teenagers, we need to figure out pretty soon where to draw the line between rolling our eyes at our parents – and putting ourselves in harm’s way.
 This is especially so when it comes to severe food allergies.
 Maybe you are not even rebelling, maybe you are actually that forgetful that you can’t remember to carry your EpiPen.
 C’mon though, really?
 Is it that difficult to remember something that could save your life?

-If you aren’t listening yet: NOW is the time to ignore your Snapchat notifications and continue reading!
+If you aren’t listening yet: NOW is the time to ignore your phone notifications and continue reading!
 The one part of my teenage life that I never thought I knew better about was my allergies.
 I never tested the limits when it came to them.
-Sure, I had frustrating moments, like not being able to eat at the restaurant everyone was meeting at for dinner or bringing along my own treat to a food celebration for class or an extracurricular activity.
-There were many instances, and some really bothered me.
+Sure, I had frustrating moments, like not being able to eat at the restaurant everyone was meeting at for dinner or bringing along my own treat to a class food celebration or an extracurricular activity.
+As one who’s been there – I can recall many instances, and some really bothered me.
 But I wanted to take part, so I did what I had to do to stay safe.

-What I can’t fathom, and never could, is the idea of not carrying your EpiPens as a way to show your teenage independence.
-Trust me, I really do get that you don’t want to feel weighed down by the auto-injectors and Benadryl and asthma inhaler.
+What I can’t fathom, and never could, is the idea of not carrying your epinephrine auto-injectors as a way to show teenage independence.
+Trust me, I get that you don’t want to feel weighed down by the injectors and antihistamines and an asthma inhaler.
 Especially for the guys out there.
 For the ladies, we can carry a purse, no big deal.
 But guys, what can you do?
 Well, pockets!
 Yes, use those pockets!
 There are even cool leg holsters now, so you can transport your medication right on your calf and under your pant leg.

 While two is best, I’d still prefer you even have one auto-injector on you, rather than having nothing.
 Carry something, please!
 Not just because you will be eating.
 It needs to be with you wherever you go.
 Remember, we do not plan accidents.